k8sstormcenter/honeycluster/README.md

-# HoneyCluster to verify and quantify an Attack Tree
+# HoneyCluster to verify and quantify attack paths
+You start with your "normal" cluster, where you wish to

+(A) verify/quantify theoretical threat modelling assumptions

+or

+(B) to simply observe  how your cluster will be attacked by interpreting the anomalous signals

 ## The four fold path to threat intelligence
-1 Threat Model -> Attack Model
+1 Threat Model -> Attack Model -> Critical Attack Path

-2 Instrument a honeycluster (with eBPF tripwires and some bait)
+2 Instrument a honeycluster with eBPF tripwires and some bait

 3 Trace and stream events, remove baseline

 4 Disseminate the Threat Intelligence

-## Simple Attack Tree
+## (A) Simple Attack Tree

 As a simple example attack tree, we will look at the attack path made possible if an attacker can create `/var/log` hostPath Persistent Volumes on a cluster, inspired by [this blog post](https://jackleadford.github.io/containers/2020/03/06/pvpost.html).